waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * This is the guide for score hunting in 2-player games created by [IAMJEFF](https://github.com/iamwhoiamhahaha) in 2020.
 * IAMJEFF has since retired from the Hanabi Community, so I have ported his guide to continue to edit it.
 * The goal of this document is to get the maximum score in any variant with the most efficient/minimum amount of attempts.
 Thus, they are designed to be quite aggressive.
+* Thus, this guide has lower averages compared to using [2-Player Conventions for the Hyphen-ated Framework](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md)
 * If you're looking for conservative way to play a 2-player game, please read [2-Player Conventions for the Hyphen-ated Framework](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md).

 <br/>